-Cheniere declined to commission its own market analysis study to gauge the effect of its planned exports on domestic natural gas prices.
-Instead, Cheniere points to the EIA Export Report and another study conducted by Deloitte Marketpoint LLC in 2011, both of which conclude that LNG exports will increase domestic natural gas prices.
-According to the EIA Export Report, "[1]arger export levels lead to larger domestic price increases."
+DOE/FE, which concluded that the greater the volume of LNG exports, the more domestic natural gas prices will increase.

+According to the EIA Export Report, "[1] arger export levels lead to larger domestic price increases."
 EIA also concluded that "rapid increases in export levels lead to large initial price increases," but that slower increases in export levels will, "eventually produce higher average prices during the decade between 2025 and 2035."
-14

 Even under the "low/slow" baseline scenario in the EIA Export Report, price impacts will peak at about 14%.
-15 Under the low/rapid baseline scenario, EIA projects that wellhead prices will be approximately 18% higher in 2016 than they otherwise would be.
-16 In fact, under all of the "low" scenarios accounting for different economic and shale reserve conditions, EIA predicts
+Under the low/rapid baseline scenario, EIA projects that wellhead prices will be approximately 18% higher in 2016 than they otherwise would be.
+In fact, under all of the "low" scenarios accounting for different economic and shale reserve conditions, EIA predicts price impacts well above 10% that then moderate.
+Under the "high/rapid scenario," EIA projects that prices will increase by 36% to 54% by 2018 depending on natural gas supplies and economic growth.